-If you’re a wage earning taxpayer, chances are that you’re already familiar with Form W-2.
-For paid employees (ie, most taxpayers) the W-2 is among the most crucial of tax documents.
+If you’re a wage-earning taxpayer, chances are you’re already familiar with Form W-2.
+For paid employees (ie, most taxpayers) the W-2 is one of the most important tax documents.

-Form W-2 is an information return document, on which employers report an employee’s total wages paid, and taxes paid on those wages.
+Form W-2 is an information return document, where employers report an employee’s total wages paid, and taxes paid on those wages.
 The form is also used to report Federal Insurance Contributions Act (FICA) taxes to the Social Security Administration.

-Employers are required by law to complete a Form W-2 for every employee to whom they pay a salary, wage, or other compensation.
+Employers are legally required to complete a Form W-2 for every employee to whom they pay a salary, wage, or other compensation.
 (This category of workers excludes contractors, whose total earnings are reported via a Form 1099.)

-- Copy A – This copy is sent by the employer to the Social Security Administration.
-(Side note: employers must also provide for the SSA Form W-3, a summary of all Forms W-2 completed, along with all Copies A submitted.)
+- Copy A – The employer sends this copy to the Social Security Administration.
+(Side note: employers must also provide the SSA with Form W-3, a summary of all Forms W-2 completed, along with all Copies A submitted.)

-- Copy B – This copy is sent to the employee, who then files it with their federal income tax returns.
+- Copy B – The employer sends this copy to the employee, who files it along with his or her tax return forms.

-- Copy C – This copy is sent to the employee.
+- Copy C – Copy C also comes to you, the employee.
 Copy C is yours to keep for your records.

 - Copy D – Employers retain this copy for their records.

-For most wage and salary earners, Form W-2 is the only document to report income.
+For most wage and salary earners, Form W-2 is the only income-reporting document they use.
 If you’ve held only one job throughout the tax year, your entire income will be on a single Form W-2.
-If you’ve switched jobs, your earlier employer is still required to provide a W-2 for wages you earned during the year.
+If you’ve switched jobs, each employer you worked for during the year must also provide you with a W-2.
 If you do any contract work on the side, your income will also involve one or more Forms 1099.

 If you use an electronic service to file your taxes, chances are you won’t have to send hard copies to state or federal authorities.
 Nonetheless, it’s always good to hang on to those extra copies.
 In the rare event of an audit, or an error in your return, it’s great to have a paper trail.